mgiesen/Cpp-Performance-Monitor/README.md

-# CppPerformanceMonitor
+# Cpp-Performance-Monitor

 ## Overview

-`CppPerformanceMonitor` is a C++ class you can use to easily keep track of how long different parts of your code take to run.
+`Cpp-Performance-Monitor` is a C++ class you can use to easily keep track of how long different parts of your code take to run.

 ## Features